jarun/ddgr/README.md

 `ddgr` is a cmdline utility to search DuckDuckGo from the terminal.
 While [`googler`](https://github.com/jarun/googler) is highly popular among cmdline users, in many forums the need of a similar utility for privacy-aware DuckDuckGo came up.
 [DuckDuckGo Bangs](https://duckduckgo.com/bang) are super-cool too!
 So here's `ddgr` for you!

+Unlike the web interface, you can specify the number of search results you would like to see per page.
+It's more convenient than skimming through 30-odd search results per page.
+The default interface is carefully designed to use minimum space without sacrificing readability.

 `ddgr` isn't affiliated to DuckDuckGo in any way.

 <p align="center">